 Guadalajara or Mexico City?
 Tapatíos or chilangos?
 It’s an age-old question for the big-city lover planning to visit Mexico, as these are the two biggest urban areas in the country.
 Fun fact: I’ve lived in both of them.
-In fact, I still live in one of them.
+In fact, I still live in one of them (update: not any more!).
 So, I thought it was about time I gave you some more of my unsolicited insider opinions on topics no one asked about and, in this post, I’ll be definitively (although most definitely not exhaustively) answering the question ‘which is the best city in Mexico?’ once and for all – Mexico City or Guadalajara?

 In terms of things to do and see, there’s not much I can tell you about Guadalajara.
 I know that it’s a city rich in museums, galleries, city centre parks and traditional markets, but how much of that did I truly explore when I lived there?
 Not that much.
 In fact, I wouldn’t even claim to have scratched the surface of the attractions Guadalajara has to offer, given that all I did was get high and dive head first into the wonderful world of beer drinking and/or gallivanting around the country.

 Mexico City undoubtedly has more to do, in an objective sense.
-After all, it’s the capital city with the most museums in the world (more than 150, reliable sources tell me) and the art scene is constantly described in the press as up-and-coming (I wonder if it’s ever gunna come, because it must have some mad blue balls by now), it’s home to the biggest urban park in Latin America (Chapultepec) and has some of Mexico’s most famous indoor and outdoor markets.
+After all, it’s the capital city with (supposedly) the most museums in the world (more than 150, reliable sources tell me) and the art scene is constantly described in the press as up-and-coming (I wonder if it’s ever gunna come, because it must have some mad blue balls by now), it’s home to the biggest urban park in Latin America (Chapultepec) and has some of Mexico’s most famous indoor and outdoor markets.

 So, objectively, there’s more to see in Mexico City.
 However, it depends if you like to be utterly overwhelmed with options or suitably satisfied with equally exceptional offerings.
 Either way, let me narrow down the options to just three for each city, obviously excluding the classic ‘explore the historic centre’, because if you’re not planning on doing that already I really can’t help you.